 The answer is in strategy

-A good strategy can be the difference between a powerful social media presence that increases brand awareness and rockets your website up the search rankings and an ineffective profile with a small following – even if the content is high quality.
-There is nothing as unappetizing to a potential customer than a social media profile that is outdated and unorganized.
-On the other end of the spectrum, a powerful social media presence that humanizes the company and tells an authentic story is one of the fastest ways to endear a business to an audience of loyal customers that will come back time and time again.
+A good strategy can be the difference between a powerful social media presence that increases brand awareness and rockets your website up the search rankings, and an ineffective profile with a small following – even if the content is high quality.
+There is nothing as unappealing to a potential customer than a social media profile that’s outdated and unorganised.
+On the other end of the spectrum, a powerful social media presence that humanises the company and tells an authentic story is one of the fastest ways to endear a business to an audience of loyal customers that will come back time and time again.

 Why you need to use social media and use it strategically